openplans/shareabouts-api/doc/AUTHENTICATION.md

   * `id`
   * `username`

-CORS is enabled on this endpointn as well, so you can also access the information via AJAX.
+CORS is enabled on this endpoint as well, so you can also access the information via AJAX.